Skip to main content

 Connection

-1. To connect X with your destination, refer to X connection.
+To connect X with your destination, refer to X connection topic.
+After you create the connection, choose a Source connection.

 Predefined reports

-Since these reports follow a standardized format, specific fields are restricted and can only be accessed through Custom Reports.
+Since these reports follow a standardized format, Data Integration restricts specific fields.
+You can access those fields only through Custom Reports.

 Custom reports

-Start building your X River by choosing your preferred report type, either Statistics or Entity.
+To build your X Data Flow, choose your preferred report type: Statistics or Entity.

 Statistics report